gabriel-hahn/react-micro-example/README.md

 ## Demo

 You can access the project [here](https://microfrontends-gabriel.herokuapp.com/).
-It might takes a while to load because heroku dynos go to sleep (free dynos).
+It might takes a while to load because heroku dynos are sleeping (free dynos).

 ## Authors